NoLooseEnds/Scripts/readme.md

 ambient temperature via ipmitool).

 This repo is forked from NoLooseEnds/Scripts, which contained R710-IPMI-TEMP.
-I have extended it to work on my R520, being a bit smarter regarding the CPU and HDD temps instead of just caring about the ambient temperature.
+I have extended it to work on both my R520 and R730xd (unchanged despite hardware raid card, GPU etc), being a bit smarter regarding the CPU and HDD temps instead of just caring about the ambient temperature.
 It uses ipmi raw commands that seem to be similar across a wide range of dell server generations (google